 Try different relaxation techniques to fight that brain fog.
-Listen to calming music, go for a walk, have a warm bath, or enjoy a peaceful pregnancy massage are all great ways to relax.
+Listening to calming music, going for a walk, taking a warm bath, or enjoying a peaceful pregnancy massage are all great ways to relax.

-If you feel that you forget things to do during the day spend some time either the night before or in the morning writing yourself a to-do list for the day.
+If you feel that you forget to do things during the day, write a to-do list either the night before or in the morning.
 This way you can tick off each item as you do them and won’t be left wondering what you have forgotten.

 Keep a journal

 Keeping a journal with you at all times is a wonderful way to help prevent momnesia.
-Regardless of where you are, if you think of something to do or items you don’t want to forget then pull out your journal straight away and jot it down.
+Regardless of where you are, if you think of something to do or items you don’t want to forget, pull out your journal and jot it down.

 Get some help

-If you are feeling like everything is getting on top of you and this is contributing to your pregnancy brain then seek some help.
+If you’re feeling like everything is getting on top of you and this is contributing to your pregnancy brain then seek some help.
 It may only be for a few hours a week, but it might just do the trick to ease that brain fog.
 Share the workload with your spouse or partner.
 Have children?
-Arrange a babysitter every so often or get your partner to take them out away from the house, so you have time to relax or catch up on chores.
-Organize a cleaner once a fortnight to do those big jobs around the house if you can fit it into your budget.
+Arrange a babysitter every so often or get your partner to take them out so you have time to relax or catch up on chores.
+If you can afford it, get a profesional house cleaker every once in a while to take care of those big jobs around the house.

 Drinking plenty of fluids during the day will also help that baby brain.
 If drinking your recommended daily amount is tough, try adding fruit to infuse it and give it some flavor.